 If there’s one thing you must know about this cleanser — aside, of course, from its actual cleansing prowess — is its foam.
 It’s supposedly made with “nomitsu” in mind.
 That’s Japanese for short but rich intensive care.
 So it’s not only a skincare product but also one for self-care.
 The foam does feel soothing on the skin.
 That, coupled with the light scent, makes for a relaxing 60 seconds in front of the sink.

 The Senka Perfect Whip cleanser claims to be a gentle foam cleanser that lifts up impurities — dirt, oil, pollution, what have you — from the skin while keeping it moisturized thanks to its double hyaluronic acid content.
 It’s also said to contain Shiseido’s Aqua-in-Pool ingredient that strengthens the skin’s barrier.
 A multi-tasking cleanser?

-I did have a few pimples on my left jaw when I started using it, and while I can’t say that this helped speed up their healing, it didn’t aggravate the situation, which is good enough for me.
+I had a few pimples on my left jaw when I started using it, and while I can’t say that this helped speed up their healing, it didn’t aggravate the situation, which is good enough for me.
 And, yes, I will continue using it till I run out.

 UPDATE: My husband tried it out when he ran out of the Althea Contour Cleanser and this has now become his go-to.
 We’ve already repurchased a new tube for him.

 The Senka Perfect Whip Foaming Facial Cleanser is available in the Philippines for P279.